A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Basic Definitions and the Graph Theoretic Model

 \begin{definition} For a given~$\ALF$-labeled directed acyclic graph $G=(V,E,\LAB)$ vertices $s,e \in V$ and a directed path $f=v_1,v_2,\dots,v_k$ from $v_1=s$ to $v_k=e$, we call $S = \LAB(f) = \LAB(v_1) \LAB(v_2) \dots \LAB(v_k) \in \ALF^*$ a \emph{path string} of~$f$. \end{definition}

-\subsubsection{Using Graph Theoretic Model for Matching}
+\subsection{Using Graph Theoretic Model for Matching}

-In this section we describe an algorithm called \emph{Basic Matching Algorithm} (BMA) which can determine whether there is a swap match of pattern~$P$ in text~$T$ on a position~$k$ using a graph model $(V,E,\LAB)$, i.e., a labeled directed graph.
+In this section we describe an algorithm called \emph{Basic Matching Algorithm} (\BMA) which can determine whether there is a match of pattern~$P$ in text~$T$ on a position~$k$ using any graph model which satisfies the following conditions. \begin{itemize} \item It is a directed acyclic graph, \item $V = V_1 \uplus V_2 \uplus \dots \uplus V_p$ (we can divide vertices to columns), \item $E \subseteq \{ (u, w) \mid u \in V_i , w \in V_{i+1} , 1 \le i < p \}$ (edges lead to next column). \end{itemize}